-It is also important to be aware that product formulas can change.
+Be aware that product formulas can change.
 One brand of soy milk that is low in phosphorus may be fortified with phosphorus the following year.
 Even within the same brands, different flavors can have varied amounts of phosphorus, calcium and potassium.
 It often helps to contact the company directly to get the most current nutritional information.
 Here are some milk alternatives that people with kidney disease may consider using in their diets:

 Call 1-800-424-6589 now to talk to one of our placement specialists.